-The school will keep a record of all medicines administered to individual pupils stating what, how much, when and by whom.
+The school will keep a record of all medicines administered to individual pupils stating what has been administered, the dosage, date and time administered, and by whom.

 i.
 EMERGENCY MEDICATION

 Emergency Auto Adrenaline Injectors and Emergency Salbutamol Inhalers are kept in the First Aid office.